-\runinsubsubsection{Effect of Adaptive Stopping Criterion (ASC)} ASC is designed to dynamically terminate invalid debates, thereby reducing token consumption.
-As shown in Table~\ref{tab:ablation_study_calibrated}, ASC effectively decreases token usage from 2,753 to 1,997 on MMLU, while also increasing accuracy from 86.02\% to 86.30\%.
-This analysis demonstrates that ASC optimizes the debate process by minimizing unnecessary computation and enhancing both efficiency and performance. \runinsubsubsection{Analysis of Escalated Collective Voting (ECV)} ECV is proposed to recruit additional agents to introduce broader collective intelligence for the complex tasks.
-On the complex GPQA dataset, it improves the performance from 51.52\% to 54.04\%, while the token consumption has only slightly increased from 3,412 to 3,724.
-There are several critical aspects in ECV, which are analyzed in the following: \begin{itemize} \item \textbf{Vote \emph{vs.} Debate.} For the final unresolved tasks, we employ a voting mechanism instead of a debate mechanism.
-Shown in Table~\ref{tab:ablation_study_calibrated}, substituting five-agent voting with a five-agent debate results in poorer performance, achieving only 52.53\% accuracy, along with a high token consumption of 4,698 on GPQA.
-This decline in performance can be attributed to the issues of answer exchange and persistent deadlock in HPAD, which reduce the effectiveness of the debate in the final stage. \item \textbf{Weighted Voting \emph{vs.} Majority Voting.} As shown in Table~\ref{tab:ablation_study_calibrated}, `w/ Simple majority vote' means using only a simple majority voting from independent agents, which degrades the performance to 52.53\% on GPQA because they do not capture the important debate history context.
-On the other hand, letting agents as debate reviewers vote `w/ Reviewer majority vote' achieves 53.03\% accuracy with a high cost of 4651 tokens, In contrast, our weighted group voting works best by leveraging the strengths of both groups, obtaining a superior performance of 54.04\% with a less token consumption of 3724 on the GPQA dataset. \item \textbf{Effect of Weighted Bonus.} As shown in Table~\ref{tab:ablation_study_calibrated}, removing the weighted bonus results in a worse performance on MMLU/GPQA datasets, \emph{e.g.,} 86.02\%/53.03\% \emph{vs} 86.30\%/54.04\%.
-The results show the effectiveness of the weighted bonus by rewarding agents who provide more valuable insights. \end{itemize}
+\textbf{1) Vote \emph{vs.} Debate.} For the final unresolved tasks, we employ a voting mechanism instead of a debate mechanism.
+As shown in Table~\ref{tab:ablation_study_calibrated}, substituting five-agent voting with a five-agent debate results in poorer performance, achieving only 52.53\% accuracy, along with a high token consumption of 4,698 on GPQA.
+This decline in performance can be attributed to answer exchange and persistent deadlock in HPAD, which reduce the effectiveness of debate in the final stage.

+\textbf{2) Weighted Voting \emph{vs.} Majority Voting.} `w/ Simple majority vote' means using only a simple majority voting from independent agents, which degrades the performance to 52.53\% on GPQA because they do not capture the important debate history context.
+Meanwhile, letting agents as debate reviewers vote `w/ Reviewer majority vote' achieves 53.03\% accuracy with a high cost of 4651 tokens, In contrast, our weighted group voting works best by leveraging the strengths of both groups, obtaining a superior performance of 54.04\% with a less token consumption of 3724 on the GPQA dataset. \textbf{3)Effect of Weighted Bonus.} Removing the weighted bonus results in a worse performance on MMLU/GPQA datasets, \emph{e.g.,} 86.02\%/53.03\% \emph{vs} 86.30\%/54.04\%, showing its effectiveness in rewarding agents that provide more valuable insights.